 Amazon will need to keep that focus for some time to come.
 However, Rand Fishkin cited evidence that “alternative retailers” in several retail niches (accessories, clothing, and home goods) are actually making recent gains in traffic over Amazon.

 As this crisis settles in and consumers look for some return to normalcy, retailers who have carved out unique niche markets and developed brand loyalty may be able to make some long-term inroads that Amazon may find it difficult to grab back.

-There is no better time than the present to begin thinking about the economic recovery and effects of life returning to a normal routine.
+There is no better time than the present to begin thinking about the economic recovery and effects of life returning to a normal (or "new normal") routine.
 Consumers are currently much more mindful, in most cases, around their discretionary spending and more so focused on purchasing the necessities.

 While we have not experienced many pandemics in our global history that can be directly connected to economic impacts, we can see similarities with wartime consumer spending.
 Immediately after the announcement of a war consumer discretionary spending would drop followed by, potentially, several months of uncertainty.
 Once life begins to normalize and after the wartime, consumer spending would increase rapidly.